RobWar-code/AICode/README.md

 ##### Seed Rule Programs

-As rules are completed, rule by rule, the highest scoring entity that reaches the threshold is recorded in the database and in the rulesets object.
+As rules are completed, rule by rule, the highest scoring entity that reaches the threshold is recorded in the rulesets object.
 A user interface is provided to allow these programs to be selected and viewed using the Seed Program interface.

+##### Select Rule Option

+A Select Rule option is provided to allow for the selection of a specific rule for the system to operate on.

+When the Select Rule option is selected, a complete list of the rules in sequence number order is provided.
+When one of these is selected, the system is flagged to run until that rule has been completed.

+Once completed, processing is halted and the corresponding message is displayed on the user interface.

 ## Test Scripts